Horizons ETFs CEO says sector's growth is undeniable despite period of 'overhyped negative news'

-As cannabis legalization in Canada approaches its first anniversary, initial euphoria has been replaced with stories about earnings losses, mismanagement and suspended licences.
+As cannabis legalization in Canada approaches its first anniversary, initial euphoria has been replaced with stories about earnings losses, mismanagement, and suspended licenses.

 From the early days when everything was going up to the current scenario, where performance really matters and malfeasance is being uncovered, Hawkins said growing pains were inevitable.